irondash/native_toolchain_rust/native_toolchain_rust/README.md

 ## Usage

-To build Rust code alongside Flutter or Dart package following steps are required:
+To build Rust code alongside a Flutter or Dart package, the following steps are required:

 1. Add `native_toolchain_rust` and `native_assets_cli` as a dependency to your project.
 ```